 A strange thing happened in the financial world last year.
 An event so unusual, that I can’t ever recall seeing similar in my 25 years in the advice industry.
 And what was this mysterious event?
 Well, a fund manager actually closed down a fund and returned all money’s to the investors.

 Now I have certainly seen managed funds close before.
 And yes, I have seen plenty of them return money back to investors.
-But in all those cases, it was because of management incompetence and failure rather than the reason cited for this closure.
-And the reason- fear.
+But in all those cases, it was always because of management incompetence and failure rather than the reason cited for this closure.
+And that was?
+Fear!
 That’s right, you read it correctly, fear, just plain old everyday fear.

 The Chief Investment Officer for Altair Funds management, Mr. Philip Parker cited his reason for the closure of their flagship fund as a genuine fear of an impending financial calamity.
 It seems the calamity would have been so great that he expected it to destroy share and property prices by up to 50%.